astronomer/dag-factory/README.md

 And this DAG will be generated and ready to run in Airflow!

-If you have several configuration files you can improt them like this:
+If you have several configuration files you can import them like this:

 ```python
 # 'airflow' word is required for the dagbag to parse this file